apache/druid/docs/api-reference/service-status-api.md

 #### URL
 `GET` `/druid/worker/v1/task/{taskid}/log`

 Retrieves task log output stream by task ID.
-It is highly recommended that for normal usage, you should use the `/druid/indexer/v1/task/{taskId}/log`
+It is strongly advised that, for normal usage, you should use the `/druid/indexer/v1/task/{taskId}/log`
 [Tasks API](./tasks-api.md) instead.

 ### Shut down running task